asj9469/py4e/README.md

 [1/13/24]\
 Winter break's over, and I pretty much got down the basics.
 I am now practicing data structures problems with Python whenever possible.

+[2/20/24]\
+Received an email that I was selected for an internship interview! (backend engineering role) - not related to Python but wanted to add it here

 [3/5/24]\
 Started studying algorithms more in-depth with Grokking Algorithms (added source code files)